XOwlPost/TailscaleSetup/README.md

 - Run `npm run db:push` to sync database schema changes
 - Run `npm run dev` to start the development server
 - Run `npm run build` to create a production build

+## Server Logs

+The system provides detailed logging of all healing actions:
+- Service restart events
+- Memory optimization actions
+- Network configuration changes
+- Health check results

+You can view these logs in real-time when running the development server.

 ## License